pramodatre/pramodatre.github.io/_posts/2020-05-30-stereo-vision-exploration.md

 {% endhighlight %}

 ### Disparity calculation
 We can use the block comparison implementation to compute disparity values for every pixel between left and right images.
 As explained earlier, we will use a pixel blocks (neighboring pixels) to find pixel correspondences between left and right images.
 To do this, for a pixel at row $r$ and column $c$ from the left image, we select block of pixels $b_{r, c}$ from the left image using BLOCK_SIZE parameter.
-We invoke block comparison for $b_{r, c}$ and get back min_index containing row and column index of the best matching pixel from the right image, $(y, x)$.
+We invoke block comparison for $b_{r, c}$ and get back min_index containing row and column index of the best matching pixel from the right image, (y, x).
 For the pixel (r, c) of the left image, the best matching pixel from the right image is at (y, x).
 The disparity for pixel (r, c) is computed using $|c - x|$.
 We need to compute disparity for each pixel of the left image and collect disparity values in a matrix of size width and height of the left/right image.

 {% highlight python %}
 h, w = input_image.shape